Preserve websites before they change.

-Regulatory pages get updated.
+Regulatory pages update.
 Terms of service disappear.
-Evidence goes offline.
-If you did not capture it when it was live, it is gone.
-Spider builds incremental archives that track what changed between crawls, so every version is accounted for and nothing slips through the cracks.
+Spider builds incremental archives that track what changed between crawls so every version is accounted for.

 Full resource capture